Book and Website on Post-War Building Materials in Housing in Brussels (1945-1975)

 The book and the website are composed of eight chapters, each dealing with a specific material or building product that was invented or innovative and was commonly applied in residential buildings in the post-war period: lightweight concrete; thermal and acoustical insulation; glass and glazing; prefab floor systems; window frames; cladding and sandwich panels; precast concrete façade panels; and heavy prefab systems.
 Along with the characteristics of these materials and building products, common brands and manufacturers are documented and applications in residential buildings in the Brussels Capital Region are illustrated.
 Moreover, a large collection of product advertisements and applications published in contemporary architectural journals can be accessed from the website by means of easy search tool.
 The website also provides additional research content, including an index of (obsolete) products and company names, and a trilingual lexicon with most relevant technical terms.

 The book and website (www.postwarbuildingmaterials.be) were launched on December 10, 2015, in the CIVA in Ixelles.
 The book is out of print, but it can be downloaded in pdf using the link below.
-The book is not available in bookstores: it is exclusively available at the department ARCH of the VUB (Pleinlaan 2 in Elsene, building K, 1st floor).
-If you want to pick up a copy of the book, please make an appointment with firstname.lastname@example.org .